In Florida, contracting work cannot be done without the proper license. Additionally, the state and many municipalities require special surety bonds

 A license bond amount will vary by type and region.
 State bonds

 cost between $10,000 and $20,000 in Florida.
 Local bonds range from hundreds of dollars to thousands of dollars, but the average for a municipality in Florida is $5,000.
 Additional surety charges may be applied to businesses/contractors with a credit score below a certain threshold.
-That credit score threshold is determined case by case.
+That credit score threshold amount is determined case by case.
+By first ensuring that your credit score is good, you will be able to then look into a license bond in Florida.